We have engaged in eco activities since 2010 at St Herbert’s School and currently hold the silver Eco Schools award.

 - We have a clothing recycling point

-- We have worked with the National Trust to maintain the footpaths and woodland around the lake shore
+- We have worked with the National Trust to maintain the footpaths, park and woodland around the lake shore

 - We work with West Cumbria Rivers Trust as part of our curriculum learning

-- The whole school participates in Earth Hour each March
+- The whole school participates in Earth Hour in March

 - The Eco Committee meets regularly and promotes electricity saving during Switch Off Fortnight